PtFEM/NumericalMethodsforEngineers.jl/README.md

 No timeline is set to complete this work.

-Initial release (v1.0.0) does not contain the Symata examples and for the time being is using a forked version of Symata ( https://github.com/goedman/Symata.jl#master)
+Initial release (v1.0.0) does not contain the Symata examples.